tristan-smith/EE361Lab4/ee361lab4report.md

 We selected the "WFM" option to enable wideband FM, then listened in at 88.1MHz.
 Terry O'Reilly, of CBC/2's Under the Influence joined us for the duration of our measurements.

-## Antenna Placement and Orientation
+## Antenna Placement and Orientation\label{design-orientation}
 Next, we developed a strategy for measuring received power.
 We noticed that the relative power shown in the spectrum viewer varied widely over time, so we turned the decay of the spectrum up to about 50%.
 With a higher decay, we saw a more consistently shaped spectrum over a window of time.

-We saw two main shapes: a rounded triangular shape, and a rectangular shape.
+You will observe two main shapes: a rounded triangular shape, and a rectangular shape.
-In the case of the rectangular shape, we measure both the width and height, and compute the area to measure received power.
+In the case of the rectangular shape, we measured both the width and height, and compute the area to measure received power.
 In the case of the rounded triangular shape, we reflected that a triangular shape in logarithmic scale is very close to an impulse in linear scale.
 So, we recorded the peak value, which was at the center frequency for each transmitter.